UK wages grow at record rate

 "Coupled with lower inflation, this means the position on people's real pay is recovering and now looks a bit better than a few months back."

 However, wage growth is still not quite outstripping the pace of price rises.
-Mr Morgan told the BBC that real pay growth, when taking into account the rate of inflation, "is still falling a little".
+Mr Morgan told BBC Radio 4's Today programme that real pay growth, when taking into account the rate of inflation, "is still falling a little".

+Figures show that, taking into account the Consumer Prices Index (CPI) measure of inflation, average regular pay fell by 0.6%.

 New inflation figures are due out on Wednesday and are expected to show price growth slowed again during July.